Ceterai/Ceterai.github.io/MyEnternia/Wiki/Milebites/README.md

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/items/generic/food/events/new_year/ct_milebites.png" alt="Milebites ★★ icon" loading="lazy" width="auto" height="16px"> **Milebites ★★** is a rare dish.

 A large bowl of neat milestone bites - a traditional new year treat.
+As the name suggests, these are made to celebrate milestones and new beginnings.
+They are small, bite-sized pieces of various ingredients, often including sweet and savory flavors, symbolizing the pleasant experiences of the past year and the hope for a prosperous new one.

+## Ingame

+Species descriptions:

+- Alta: This meal is a milestone in and of itself~

 ## Usage